AirDroid Business

 On your iPhone or iPad, go to Settings > General > Transfer or Reset [Device] > Reset Network Settings.

-On your Mac, head to the Apple menu > System Preferences > Network.
+Head to the Apple menu > System Preferences > Network on your Mac.
 Here, remove

 Part 3: AirDroid Personal – A Perfect Alternative to AirDrop

 AirDrop is an efficient service for sharing data between two Apple devices.
-But due to unexpected issues, it often shows, many users look for alternative options to improve the file transfer experience.
+But due to unexpected issues, many users often look for alternative options to improve the file transfer experience.

 That's where AirDroid Personal becomes your ideal companion.
 This feature-rich program is a one-stop solution to share unlimited files between your Apple devices.
-It boasts of its super-fast speed, intuitive interface, and tons of additional features that AirDrop doesn't offer.
+It boasts of its super-fast speed, intuitive interface, and many additional features that AirDrop doesn't offer.

 For one, it allows cross-platform data transfer.
-Now, you can easily transfer files between any two devices, including Android, iOS, Mac, and Windows.
+Now, you can quickly transfer files between devices like Android, iOS, Mac, and Windows.
 On top of that, it gives you the freedom to send data to multiple devices in one go.

 In the below steps, we will learn how to transfer data between two iPhones using AirDroid Personal.